cadCAD-edu/cadCAD-Complete-Foundations-Bootcamp-Content/README.md

-# cadCAD Edu Complete Foundations Bootcamp
+# cadCAD Complete Foundations Bootcamp

-Welcome to the bootcamp!
+Welcome to the [cadCAD Complete Foundations Bootcamp](https://www.cadcad.education/course/bootcamp)!
 Here's what you'll find in this course folder:

 * `content/`: All course content
 * `content/section-_`: Content for a specific section